Mike Posner: 2008–2010: 31 Minutes to Takeoff

-2011–2014: The Layover and canceled albums
+2011–2014: The Layover

-After the release of his debut album, he began working on his second studio album under the title Sky High and released the single "Looks Like Sex" to digital outlets on December 2, 2011.
-As a prelude to the release of the album, Posner released his third mixtape, The Layover.
-However, with the success of his first album, Posner began to feel uncomfortable with being in the spotlight and struggled with depression.
+After the release of his debut album, Posner began working on his second studio album under the title Sky High and released the single "Looks Like Sex" to digital outlets on December 2, 2011.
+As a prelude to the release of the album, he released a third mixtape, The Layover.
+However, with the success of his first album, he began to feel uncomfortable with being in the spotlight and struggled with depression.
 He took a break from making music to write and produce songs for other artists.
-Posner later announced via Twitter that his next upcoming album would be titled Pages and would be released in early June or late Summer 2013.
+He later announced via Twitter that his next upcoming album would be titled Pages and would be released in early June or late in the summer of 2013.
 His single "The Way It Used To Be" premiered on digital outlets on June 11, 2013.
 In September 2013, it was announced that he had filmed a music video for his new single "Top of the World" which would appear on his upcoming Page 1 EP, set for release in October.
 The song was originally used for a Reebok campaign, and made available as a free download under the title "Tapada World" as a special remix.
-The song was released on December 17, 2013, featuring Big Sean, and the music video on December 19.
+The song was released on December 17, 2013, featuring Big Sean; the music video came out on December 19.

-On March 4, 2014, Posner announced his Unplugged tour.
-Running seven dates in the major US markets, the tour highlighted music new and old from Posner's discography, including some new material from Pages, while also giving fans a shot at learning new information from him through the stories and Q&A sessions interspersed with the tunes.
-The unplugged sets featured little more than Posner on predominantly acoustic instruments, save for the potential live production on "a song or two"—much like, he says, how much of his music starts.
-Posner began the tour on March 31 at the World Cafe in Philadelphia, wrapping up on April 10 at Los Angeles' The Mint.
-The string of dates also included a hometown show in Posner's native Detroit, his first such show, he says, in around two years.
+On March 4, 2014, Posner announced the Unplugged tour.
+Running seven dates in the major US markets, the tour highlighted music new and old from his discography, including some new material from Pages, while also giving fans a shot at learning new information from him through the stories and Q&A sessions interspersed with the tunes.
+The unplugged sets featured little more than him on predominantly acoustic instruments, save for the potential live production on "a song or two"—much like, he says, how much of his music starts.
+Posner began the tour on March 31 at the World Cafe in Philadelphia, wrapping up on April 10 at The Mint in Los Angeles.
+The string of dates included a hometown show in Posner's native Detroit, his first such show, he says, in around two years.
 In an interview with Billboard, Mike revealed that he had signed with Island Records and that Pages would be replaced with another project.
-He also stated that he would like to let the world hear his recordings from Sky High and Pages.
+He also said that he would like to let the world hear his recordings from Sky High and Pages.